-Corycium alticola is found in damp mountain grassland from 1950 to 2400 meters.
-It is endmic to the Drakensberg and grows to 40 cm.
+Corycium alticola Parkman & Schelpe is found in damp mountain grassland from 1950 to 2400 meters.
+It is endemic to the Drakensberg and grows to 40 cm.
 It has large white sepals that turn black, pale green petals and a pale maroon oblong lip.
 Photos taken by Cameron McMaster and Mary Sue Ittner at Naude's Nek in the Eastern Cape.

 Corycium flanaganii (Bolus) Kurzweil & H.P.Linder is a species found in Lesotho and the Eastern Cape.
 Photos taken by Cameron McMaster at Thomas River and Tiffendell and by Mary Sue Ittner at Naude's Nek in the Eastern Cape.

-Corycium orobanchoides is found on sandy flats.
-It grows to 42 cm. with many lance shape leaves barred purple-red on the lower leaves and many yellow-green flowers with purplish-brown tips.
+Corycium orobanchoides (L.f.)
+Sw. is found on sandy flats.
+It grows to 42 cm with many lance shape leaves barred purple-red on the lower leaves and many yellow-green flowers with purplish-brown tips.
 Flowers are in a dense raceme and unpleasantly scented.
 It is widespread in the winter rainfall Cape Province and blooms September to October.
-The first two photos were taken by Cameron McMaster near Caledon in the Overberg and the third near Darling on the west coast of the southwestern Cape.
+The first two photos were taken by Cameron McMaster near Caledon in the Overberg, the third near Darling on the west coast of the southwestern Cape, and the fourth near Jacobsbaii.
 The last two photos were taken by Mary Sue Ittner in the Ramskop Nature Reserve in Clanwilliam.
 It wasn't identified to the species level, but I think it is this species.